ASCII-X FlashROM cartridge

 The following cartridge designs are currently available:

-These designs are made using KiCad 8.0.9.
+These designs are made with KiCad 9.0.2.
 Their dimensions target the Overrich cartridge cases.
 Board width is kept under 10 cm to allow for cheap PCB fabrication.
 The surface mount components are also all on a single side for cheaper PCB assembly, as well as simplified hand-soldering using a stencil.

 Media